conradakunga/Blog/_posts/2026-07-16-net-11-preview-stream-adapters.md

 var dataStream = new MemoryStream(dataInBytes);
 ```

-You will see here that we need to create an intermediate `byte` `array`, and then convert that into a `stream`.
+You will see here that we need to create an intermediate [byte](https://learn.microsoft.com/en-us/dotnet/api/system.byte?view=net-10.0) [array](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/arrays), and then convert that into a `stream`.

 This is such a common use case that .NET 11 now has a solution to this: the `StringStream`. (**As I write this, the official API documentation is yet to be updated, for Preview 6)**